 What we ask of you: keep your home in the same condition as when you moved in.

-- When you move in, you’ll sign an inventory to set out the condition of your home.
+- When you move in, you’ll sign an inventory to document the condition of your home.

 - From then on, you’ll be responsible for keeping it in this condition.
-This includes decorating, cleaning and tidying plus any repairs that are your responsibility, and you must report any Thrive repairs needed promptly and allow us access to complete them.
+This includes decorating, cleaning, and tidying of your home and garden plus any repairs that are your responsibility.
+We ask that you report any repairs that are Thrive’s responsibility promptly and allow us access to complete them.

 If we own communal areas around your home, we’ll work with you to maintain them too.
 You can read full details in our Communal Areas Standard.

 Communal areas include gardens surrounding a block, entrance halls, staircases and any bin and storage areas.

 We’re proud to offer safe, secure, quality homes.

 Our Home Standard sets out the condition our homes will be let in and the standard we’ll maintain them to.